Betsy Braddock: Relationships

 Elizabeth "Betsy" Braddock has been involved in a series of romantic relationships during the years.
 As a member of S.T.R.I.K.E.'s Psi Division, she was involved with fellow agent Tom Lennox.
 He was murdered while trying to defend her, during which time she was telepathically linked to him.
 Telepathically experiencing Lennox's death left Betsy traumatized for a time.

 After returning to the X-Men in Kwannon's body, Betsy telepathically manipulated Cyclops, her team leader, into being romantically attracted to her.
 After regaining her full personality from Kwannon, Betsy offered a belated apology to Jean Grey, admitting that the flirtation was due to the presence of Kwannon's lingering personality traits in her mind, but that she did in fact find Cyclops attractive.
 Later, Betsy and Archangel had a romantic relationship, but chose to end it after realizing that the differences between them were too great.
-After Betsy's death, Archangel suffered anguish from being unable to save her, but eventually made peace with it and moved on to a relationship with Paige Guthrie.
+After Betsy's death, Archangel felt anguish from being unable to save her, but eventually made peace with it and moved on to a relationship with Paige Guthrie.

 Betsy and the X-Man Neal Shaara were romantically involved until her death.
 After joining the Exiles, Betsy has been flirting with teammate Sabretooth.
 They passionately kissed each other, eventually leading to both acting on their romantic feelings more intimately.
 Some time later, Betsy and Archangel have been seen to be in the process of rebuilding their romantic relationship.
 Betsy later had a brief romantic and sexual relationship with both Fantomex and his female counterpart Cluster, after Fantomex was separated into three people.

+Betsy was confirmed to be in a romantic relationship with Rachel Summers during their quest for the Siege Perilous in Otherworld.